Avisake19/sales-data-analysis/README.md

 # sales-data-analysis
-Sales data analysis using Excel
+Sales data analysis project using Excel and Power BI with dashboards and insights